 - There is no coverage for eye glasses or contact lenses.

 Prescription drug coverage is automatically included in all health insurance plans at no additional cost, through Navitus Health Solutions, a nationwide pharmacy network.

-You will be required to pay a co-payment when you buy prescription drugs.
-The amount you have to pay will be based on the co-payment level that applies to that prescription.
-Once you reach the applicable annual out-of-packet maximum, you will no longer have to pay the co-payment during that year.
+You will be required to pay a copayment or coinsurance when you buy prescription drugs.
+The amount you have to pay will be based on the copayment or coinsurance level that applies to that prescription.
+Once you reach the annual out-of-pocket limit, if applicable, you will no longer have to pay the copayment during that year.

 *HDHP Enrollees: You will be responsible for the full cost of prescriptions until you have met your annual deductible.
-Once you meet your annual deductible, the co-payments below will apply.
+Once you meet your annual deductible, the payment structure below will apply.

-- Level 2: $15 co-pay (brand name and some high cost generic drugs)
+- Level 2: 20% coinsurance, up to $50 (brand name and some high cost generic drugs)

 *What is a Formulary?
 A prescription drug formulary is a list of prescription drugs established by a committee of physicians and pharmacists, which are determined to be medically necessary and cost effective.
 Each drug is assigned a level, which determines the co-payment for that drug.
 Navitus may require prior authorization for certain formulary and non-formulary drugs before coverage applies.
 These drugs are shown on the formulary with “PA”.
 You must log in to Navitus to review the formulary.